chitrarth236/Python-Object-Oriented-Programming/inheritance/README.md

     ```python
      super().method_name()
     ```
-   - Using super() in the child class's class method, the parent's instance method and constructor are not accessible(only but parent's static and class methods are accessible).
+   - Using ```super().method_name()``` in the child class's class method, the parent's instance method and constructor are not accessible(only but parent's static and class methods are accessible).
+      - There is one indirect method to achieve this.

   #### Calling the variables using super():